 It has been 167 days since H.R.
-1585, the Violence Against Women Reauthorization Act of 2019 was passed by the U.S. House of Representative with bipartisan support.
+1585, the Violence Against Women Reauthorization Act of 2019 was passed by the U.S. House of Representatives with bipartisan support.
 Self-proclaimed “Grim Reaper,” Republican Majority Leader Mitch McConnell has since refused to introduce the bill to the Senate floor for vote, one of over 150 bills that have been in peril in what has been dubbed McConnell’s legislative graveyard.

 Opponents of the bill include the National Rifle Association, the largest gun lobby, that opposes a new provision aimed at decreasing violence against women by expanding law enforcement’s ability to strip convicted domestic abusers of their firearms.

 In a New York Times article published on April 1, 2019, reporter Sheryl Gay Stolberg writes, “The measure closes the so-called boyfriend loophole by barring those convicted of abusing, assaulting or stalking a dating partner or those subject to a court restraining order from buying or owning firearms.”